Peugeot205GTI/windows-folder-locker/README.md

 # Windows-folder-locker
-Place "locker.bat" on you desktop
+Place "locker.bat" on your desktop

 # To lock
 First launch "locker.bat".
 It will create a folder named "Private", place your files in it.